Prag8855/aab/content/guides/german-health-insurance.md

 ### Insurance from other EU countries

 If you come from another EU country, your health insurance might cover you in Germany.
-You can only get treatments that are covered by German public health insurance.[^32] Unlike [travel health insurance](#travel-health-insurance), it does not cover the return flight to your home country.[^24]
+You can only get treatments that are covered by German public health insurance.[^32] It does not cover repatriation if you are sick.
+For that, you need [travel health insurance](#travel-health-insurance).[^24]

 **If you visit Germany**, your EU health insurance covers medical emergencies.[^23] It only covers treatments that can't wait until you go home.
 For example, if you break your ankle on a hike, it covers the hospital visit.
 If you stay longer than 3 months, you must get German health insurance.[^38]